overview of teaching topics

 The Tibetan Bön Buddhist tradition is one of the oldest and still-unbroken lineages of wisdom to make use of sound for the well-being of its practitioners.
 The knowledge of how to sing and chant Tibetan syllables in order to activate their healing potential is contained in a number of Bön texts, including the revered Mother Tantra (Ma Gyud).

 During these teachings, students learn the relationship between the sounds of particular Tibetan syllables and their healing qualities, and are guided in the practice of sound-healing meditations.

 For More Information

 - Tibetan Sound Healing: Seven Guided Practices for Clearing Obstacles, Accessing Positive Qualities, and Uncovering Your Inherent Wisdom, by Geshe Tenzin Wangyal Rinpoche.
-Available for online purchase from Ligmincha Institute's Bookstore & Tibet Shop.
+Available for online purchase from Ligmincha International's Bookstore & Tibet Shop.

 - Participate in an online Tibetan Sound Healing workshop with Tenzin Wangyal Rinpoche.
 Learn more >

 - A variety of other supports for Tibetan Sound Healing are available from Ligmincha's Bookstore & Tibet Shop.